 SYS/BIOS provides a fundamental set of functions for inter-task synchronization and communication based upon semaphores.
 Semaphores are often used to coordinate access to a shared resource among a set of competing tasks.
-The Semaphore module provides functions that manipulate semaphore objects accessed through handles of type Semaphore\Handle.
+The Semaphore module provides functions that manipulate semaphore objects accessed through handles of type Semaphore_Handle.
 See the video introducing Semaphores for an overview.

-Semaphore objects can be declared as either counting or binary semaphores.
-They can be used for task synchronization and mutual exclusion.
+Semaphore objects can be declared as either counting or binary semaphores and as either simple (FIFO) or priority-aware semaphores.
+Semaphores can be used for task synchronization and mutual exclusion.
 The same APIs are used for both counting and binary semaphores.